 We’re beyond stoked that natural textures are finally getting the airtime and support they’ve long deserved.
-A lot of hair brands are now branching out to cater to curly, African-American hair needs, and tons of celebrities and style stars with this hair type are now being seen sporting unrelaxed strands.
+A lot of hair brands are now branching out to cater to curly and African-American hair needs.
+Tons of celebrities and style stars with this hair type are now being seen sporting unrelaxed strands.
 Protective hairstyles like twists and braids allow those with non-straightened hair to still have the look and feel of straighter, longer locks without the damage.
-And of these styles, Nubian twist hair is one of the closest we’ve seen to a twist with a natural texture.
+The Nubian twist hair is one of the closest we’ve seen to a twist with a natural texture.

 What is Nubian Twist Hair?